 Major cybersecurity compliance requirements

 Many different cybersecurity regulation requirements establish cybersecurity compliance standards.
-Even though they are distinct methods, generally, their target content coincides with each other and aims for the same goal — create rules that are simple to follow and adapt to the company technology environment, ultimately safeguarding sensitive data.
+Even though they are distinct methods, generally, their target content coincides with each other and aims for the same goal: to create rules that are simple to follow and adapt to the company's technology environment, ultimately safeguarding sensitive data.

-Major compliance requirements may apply locally and internationally depending on variability, whether business location or in which markets it operates and processes data.
-Regulatory controls also govern what kind of data organizations store and what type of information it consists of.
+Major compliance requirements, such as PCI-DSS, may apply locally and internationally, depending on variability, whether the business location or in which markets it operates and processes data.
+Regulatory controls also govern what kind of data organizations store and what type of information they consist of.

-The main focus is data security that contains personal information, which helps identify a person — full name, personal number, social security number, address, date of birth details, or other private information like individual health.
-Companies with access to confidential data come at greater risk as it's a common target of cyberattacks.
+The main focus is data security, which contains personal information that helps identify a person: full name, personal number, social security number, address, date of birth, or other private information like individual health.
+Companies with access to confidential data come at greater risk as it's a common target of cyber-attacks.

 HIPAA